mr-tsang-kungfu/kungfu-notes/white.md

  right elbow pin +
  left hand to set
 4. Attacker move back, so b and c are out of range
-5. Left half fist punch
+5. Left half fist punch to the throat

 ## Crash of the Eagle D